A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: Results

 The leptonic simulations indicate that the shape of the synchrotron and SSC components are well reproduced, and that the spread in normalization is within $\pm10\%$ over a broad part of the SEDs.
 Larger deviations are seen at the cutoffs of each spectral component.
 For instance, differences in the low-energy cutoff of the synchrotron component can be traced back to different ways of computing the synchrotron self-absorption coefficient.
 By comparing the SSC-TH and SSC-KN simulations we observe no significant differences in either spectral component.

 We then compare the performance of time-dependent and steady-state codes for a case where radiative cooling is important.
 For power-law injections with slope $p \gtrsim 2$ the effect of synchrotron cooling, or inverse Compton cooling in the Thomson limit, is to create a break in the energy distribution; if the power law distribution at injection is much harder ($p\ll 2)$, then the particle distribution at equilibrium shows a pile-up instead.
 As an indicative example we show a case where electrons cool due to synchrotron radiation (SYN-cool), and a cooling break is formed in their distribution.
 In Fig. \ref{fig:leptonic_cooled_electrons} we show, on the left panel, the electron distributions at equilibrium from \ath and \lehamoc, the corresponding analytical solution following Eq.~\ref{eq:inoue}, and a simple broken power-law parametrization used in \paris.
 Both solutions match in the power-law segment of the cooled distribution, but differ around the cooling break at $\gamma\sim 10$ and the high-energy cutoff; the parametrization used in \paris produces a sharp cooling break that overestimates the steady-state electron distribution in that energy range.
 The difference in the high-energy cutoff of the electron distribution is mapped to the cutoff of the synchrotron spectrum.
 Because electrons with $\gamma \sim 10$ emit synchrotron photons at $\sim 10^{10}$ Hz (i.e., below the synchrotron self-absorption frequency), we do not directly observe in the synchrotron spectra the difference of the respective particle distributions at the cooling break.
 We also observe that the synchrotron self-absorption computed with \lehamoc is higher by a factor of 4 compared to the other codes.
 As pointed out in \cite{lehamoc} such differences can be attributed to the method of computing the self-absorption coefficient.
-For example, when using the same implementation for the synchrotron self-absorption coefficient the ratio between \lehamoc and \ath is less than $\sim 1.5$ in the self-absorbed part of the spectrum as shown in subsection 3.2.1 in \cite{lehamoc}.
+For example, if we use in \lehamoc the $\delta-$function approximation for the particle emissivity in the calculation of the absorption coefficient as done in \ath, the ratio between \lehamoc and \ath is less than $\sim 1.5$ in the self-absorbed part of the spectrum, as shown in subsection 3.2.1 in \cite{lehamoc}.\\